visualdiffer/visualdiffer.github.com/comparisonMethods.md

 # [Timestamp Tolerance](#timestamp_tolerance)

-The timestamp comparison considers two files matching when the time (including the seconds) is identical but sometime it would be useful to have a range of tolerance for example when the difference is between 5 seconds.
+The timestamp comparison considers two files matching when the time (including the seconds) is identical, but sometimes it is useful to have a tolerance range, for example when the difference is around 5 seconds.
-You can set this tolerance entering a positive integer number into the text field `Ignore differences of X seconds or less`
+You can set this tolerance by entering a positive integer number into the text field `Ignore differences of X seconds or less`.

 {% include displayFiles.md %}